The Force Was With MeBack in August I knew I would be writing this post and that this would be the title.

 Trust me when I say that this year I am profoundly grateful for a great many things:

-- Imaging breakthroughs – the machine that detected this tiny tumor is about 1,000 times more sensitive that a machine 10 years ago.
+- Imaging breakthroughs – the machine that detected this tiny tumor is about 1,000 times more sensitive than a machine 10 years ago.

 - Medical treatment breakthroughs – the only other female in my family I know that has had breast cancer was an aunt decades ago; her treatment option was a double mastectomy.
 I have a completely healed four-inch scar and a minor amount of residual numbness that is slowly going away.